 Tips and advice

-There are things to consider when buying a puppy, including:
+There are things to consider when bringing a puppy or dog into your life, including:

 - dogs can live for up to 13 years and beyond, so it's a long-term commitment